shbhate/udacity_ud617/word_inverted_index_overview.md

 With the combiner, the input record for the reducer would be as follows

-**'word'    'length of the following node list'    'list of nodes containing the word, as computed by a combiner' **
+**'word'    'length of the following node list'    'list of nodes containing the word, as computed by a combiner'**

 Thus, with the combiner, the reducer receives lesser number of input records, i.e. lesser data is sent over the network to transfer records from the mapper to the reducer.
-The introduction of the combiner thus improves the network bandwidth performance and therefore makes the index building process much more efficient.
+The introduction of the combiner thus improves the network bandwidth performance and therefore makes the index building process more efficient.

 ## Relevant files